synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     </div>
 ```

-Portions of a web page are split up into divisions.
+Portions of a web page are split up into divisions (or "divs").
 The one above pulls in the spiffy banner.jpg that goes across the top of the page (“width=100%”).

-**NOTE** – the main purpose of giving “div”s identifiers (“id”s such as id=”banner”) here is so that they can be referenced in the CSS files.
+**NOTE** – the main purpose of giving “divs" identifiers (“ids" such as id=”banner”) here is so that they can be referenced in the CSS files.

 ```html
     <div class="main_page">